Social status laws in Japan

 Eta and hinin 1871 Eta and hinin integration (GCS Nos.
 448 and 449)

-Kazoku and shizoku 1872 Nobility and gentry migration to general registers (GCS No. 115)
+Kazoku, shizoku, and sotsu 1872 Nobility and gentry migration to general registers (GCS No. 115)

 Servants and entertainers 1872 Human traffic and servitude (GCS No. 295) 1872 Freeing prostitutes like oxen and horses (MOJ No. 22)